 Your visual branding is simply a tool to communicate who you are and what you’re about.
 Like anything in life, the better your tool, the more success you’ll have.
 Unfortunately, too many companies struggle to present a strong brand identity that is both flexible and easy to apply.
 We hate to see brands plagued by these issues; that’s why we’re determined to equip you with the knowledge and tools you need to create a beautiful and practical brand identity that works now—and in the future.

-7 Keys to a Strong Visual Identity
+7 Keys to Better Branding

 1) Understand Your Brand

-Your visual identity is the visual manifestation of your brand strategy.
+Your brand identity is the visual manifestation of your brand strategy.
 But it isn’t just about creating nice visuals; it’s about strategically communicating who you are and what you do.
 Thus, you need an intimate understanding of not just who you are but what you’re trying to achieve.